 Section 4.
 Regular employees shall be eligible for Longevity 1 (L1) after being on Step 8 of the current pay range for one (1) full year AND employed with the county for a minimum of ten (10) years.
 Regular employees shall be eligible for Longevity 2 (L2) after being on Longevity 1 of the current pay range for a full year AND employed with the county for a minimum of fifteen (15) years.
-Regular employees shall be eligible for Longevity 3 (L3) after being on Longevity 2 of the current pay range for one (1) full year AND employed with the county for a minimum of twenty (20) years.
+Regular employees shall be eligible for Longevity 2 of the current pay range for one (1) full year AND employed with the county for a minimum of twenty 2 of the current pay range for one (1) full year AND employed with the county for a minimum of twenty (20) years.